 SKIN CANCER & MOHS SURGERY

-Skin Cancer & Dermatology Institute offers Mohs surgery for skin cancer at its Greater Reno-Tahoe area locations, featuring Fellowship-Trained Mohs Surgeons Dr. Whitney Hovenic, Dr. Kevin Kiene, Dr. Dan Rowe, Dr. Samantha Schneider and Dr. Jonathan Staidle.
+Skin Cancer & Dermatology Institute offers Mohs surgery for skin cancer at its Greater Reno-Tahoe area locations, featuring Fellowship-Trained Mohs Surgeons Dr. Whitney Hovenic, Dr. Kevin Kiene, Dr. Dan Rowe and Dr. Jonathan Staidle.

 What is Mohs Surgery?

 Mohs micrographic surgery is a specialized procedure for the microscopically controlled removal of skin cancers.
 It’s the single most effective technique for removing basal and squamous cell carcinomas with a cure rate of up to 99%.

 Mohs surgeons microscopically examine the tissue being removed during the surgery, which eliminates the need to estimate how much to cut and how deep the tumor’s roots go.
 Thus, Mohs surgery can remove all of the cancerous cells while keeping as much healthy tissue as possible.
 Because it results in minimal scarring, it is also ideal for highly visible skin cancer on the head and neck.

 The layer-by-layer removal and identification process allows our Mohs surgeons to more effectively remove cancerous skin tissues.
 Mohs surgery is a form of treatment developed in the 1930s by Dr. Frederic Mohs which combines the surgical removal of cancerous tissues along with the immediate microscopic examination of the tumor and underlying roots.

 What to Expect with Mohs Surgery

 Mohs surgery is performed in the office with local anesthesia.
 It is recommended that only a Mohs Fellowship-Trained Doctor with the highest standards of quality and competency performs the surgery.